-- The large majority of pupil's progress through the curriculum content at the same pace.
+The large majority of pupil's progress through the curriculum content at the same pace.
 Differentiation is achieved by emphasising deep knowledge and through individual support and intervention.
-The questioning and scaffolding individual pupils receive in class as they work through problems will differ and pupils who grasp concepts rapidly are challenged through more demanding problems which deepen their knowledge further. - A language rich environment is central to the teaching and learning process.
-We have a progressive, whole school mathematical language document that teachers use to identify age-appropriate terminology.
-Mathematical vocabulary is routinely shared with the children and the other adults supporting within the classroom through 'Maths Word Wall' displays.
-Stem sentences containing precise mathematical vocabulary are also displayed and used by staff and children when reasoning and explaining, thus encourage full sentence responses.
+The questioning and scaffolding individual pupils receive in class as they work through problems will differ and pupils who grasp concepts rapidly are challenged through more demanding problems which deepen their knowledge further.

-- Practise and consolidation play a central role to mathematics learning at Swansfield Park.
-Carefully designed variation within this builds fluency and understanding of underlying mathematical concepts in tandem. - Teachers use precise questioning in class to test conceptual and procedural knowledge, and assess pupils regularly to identify those requiring intervention so that all pupils keep up. - Problem solving opportunities are built into each lesson with the aim of supporting children to make mathematical connections as well as become more fluent in the fundamentals of mathematics. - Teachers use the CPA approach (concrete, pictorial, abstract) approach to ensure that concepts are modelled to pupils using multiple representations.
+- A language rich environment is central to the teaching and learning process.
+Precise mathematical vocabulary is shared with the children through the 'Maths Word Wall' display in each classroom.
+It is modelled in context by staff and then used by the children when giving their mathematical reasons and explanations, whether this be with their talk partner or to their class as a whole. - Practise and consolidation play a central role to mathematics learning.
+Carefully designed variation within this builds fluency and understanding of underlying mathematical concepts in tandem. - Teachers use precise questioning in class to test conceptual and procedural knowledge, and assess pupils regularly to identify those requiring intervention so that all pupils keep up. - Teachers use the CPA approach (concrete, pictorial, abstract) approach to ensure that concepts are modelled to pupils using multiple representations.
 This ensures that procedural and conceptual understanding are developed simultaneously. - For the majority of lessons, pupils are seated in mixed ability groups as we believe that all pupils can attain highly in mathematics and every pupil will have different strengths and development areas.
 Therefore, groupings within classes are flexible and pupils will work in different groups dependent on their need.